BND Hamburger Icon

 16. Affiliate marketing

 Affiliate marketing is easy and cheap, but it takes dedication and a long-term vision to succeed.
-Affiliate marketing involves promoting other companies’ products and services and earning a commission on generated leads.
+Affiliate marketing involves promoting other companies’ products and services via affiliate links and earning a commission on generated leads.
 All you need to get started is a blog or website and a specific product or service you would like to promote.
-However, to be successful in affiliate marketing, you have to attract many visitors to your website and get them to purchase products or services from your affiliate partners.
+However, to be successful in affiliate marketing, you must attract many visitors to your website and get them to purchase products or services from your affiliate partners.

 17. Online dating consultant